 What's inside this article

-The wider culture sees the Renaissance as a triumph of reason over superstition, of humanists throwing off the shackles of religion to embrace art and science and freedom of thought.
-That same culture views the Reformation as a dreary religious struggle that led to wars and tribalism and intolerance for people with different beliefs.
+The broader secular culture sees the Renaissance as a triumph of reason over faith, of humanists throwing off the shackles of superstition to embrace art and science and free thought.
+That same culture views the Reformation as a dreary religious affair that led to wars and tribalism and intolerance for people with different beliefs.

-Various church traditions have contributed their own brands of reductionism.
+Various church traditions have brought their own brands of reductionism to the table.
 For some, the Renaissance was a sad victory of the world over the church, a foot in the door for the secularists.
-By contrast, the Reformation – depending on whom you ask – was either a heretical rebellion, an unfortunate overreaction, or a golden moment when saintly men turned on the lights after 1,500 years of darkness.
-One can almost picture the angels singing as Luther nailed his 95 Theses to the Wittenberg door.
+By contrast, the Reformation – depending on whom you ask – was either a heretical rebellion, an overreaction, or a golden moment when saintly men switched the lights back on after 1,500 years of darkness.
+One can almost picture the angels singing as Martin Luther nailed his 95 Theses to the Wittenberg door.

 Real history, of course, is far more nuanced, far more interesting, and far more honouring to the God who is sovereign over it.

 In the mind of many believers, especially evangelicals, nothing of much historical import happened between the end of the New Testament and the start of the Reformation.
 Then at the right moment, God opened Martin Luther’s eyes and the rest is sacred history, divorced from any real-world events that happened in the intervening centuries.

 But that’s not how history typically unfolds.
 To be sure, God can (and does) intervene in the affairs of humanity in miraculous ways, as he sees fit.
 But most of the time, he governs history via ordinary means, guiding an infinitely complex web of lives and events, causes and effects, to accomplish his purposes.
 That has always been the pattern, both in biblical times and outside of them.